cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

 	- NNmean    : (ms) mean value of NN intervals
 	- NNmode    : (ms) mode of NN intervals
 	- NNmedian  : (ms) median value of NN intervals
-	- NNskew    : (ms) skweness of NN intervals
+	- NNskew    : skweness of NN intervals
-	- NNkurt    : (ms) kurtosis of NN intervals
+	- NNkurt    : kurtosis of NN intervals
 	- NNiqr     : interquartile range of NN intervals
 	- SDNN      : (ms) Standard deviation of all NN intervals.
 	- RMSSD     : (ms) The square root of the mean of the sum of the squares